-- Begin the lesson with a quick review of the previous lesson on maintaining a balanced diet and the importance of breakfast.
-Ask students to share with the class what food groups from the Fit4kidz MyPlate and Food Groups should be included during breakfast.
-Give the students a chance to answer and then explain that breakfast should be incorporated with foods from the grain, dairy, fruit, protein, and meat groups. - 2.
-Tell students that today's lesson focuses on tracking their food intake and how to determine their food patterns throughout a month's period. - 3.
+- 1. Begin the lesson with a quick review of the previous lesson on maintaining a balanced diet and the importance of breakfast.
+Ask students to share some of the healthy breakfasts they had last week. - 2.
+Tell students that today's lesson focuses on tracking their food intake and how to distinguish their food patterns throughout a month's period. - 3.
 Ask students if they remember what they ate yesterday, a week ago or even a month ago. - 4.
 Class will start off with a Food Frequency Questionnaire (FFQ) activity.
-Print the Fit4kidz Fruit, Vegetable, Dairy, and Drinks FFQ for each student from the Fit4kidz website. - 5.
-Give each student the FFQ sheets and a pencil.
-This is a questionnaire that will help teachers and parents understand their children's eating patterns throughout a specific time period.
-Many of the children will not be able to
+Print the Fit4kidz Fruit, Vegetable, Dairy, and Drinks FFQ for each student off of the Fit4kidz website. - 5.
+Give each student the FFQ sheets and a colored pencil.
+This is a questionnaire that will help teachers and parents understand what their student's or child's eating patterns were like in the past month.
+Many of the children will not be able to remember everything they ate, but explain to them that it is more of an estimate.
+They should write down what they usually eat and what they like to eat the most.